Grand Duchy of Finland: Beginning of the Grand Duchy

-The formation of the Grand Duchy stems from the Treaty of Tilsit between Tsar Alexander I of Russia and Emperor Napoléon I of the French.
-The treaty mediated peace between Russia and France and allied the two countries against Napoléon's remaining threats: the United Kingdom and Sweden.
+The formation of the grand duchy stems from the Treaty of Tilsit between Tsar Alexander I of Russia and Emperor Napoleon I of the French.
+The treaty mediated peace between Russia and France and allied the two countries against Napoleon's remaining threats: the United Kingdom and Sweden.
 Russia invaded Finland in February 1808, claimed as an effort to impose military sanctions against Sweden, but not a war of conquest, and that Russia decided to only temporarily control Finland.
-Collectively, the Finns were predominately anti-Russian, and Finnish guerillas and peasant uprisings were a large obstacles for the Russians, forcing Russia to use various tactics to quash armed Finnish rebellion.
-Thus, in the beginning of the war, General roda Voysk Friedrich Wilhelm Graf von Buxhoeveden, with permission of the Tsar, issued an oath of fealty on Finland, in which Russia would honour Finland's Lutheran faith, the Finnish Diet, and the Finnish estates as long as the Finns would remain loyal to the Russian Imperial Crown.
+Collectively, the Finns were predominately anti-Russian, and Finnish guerrillas and peasant uprisings were a large obstacles for the Russians, forcing Russia to use various tactics to quash armed Finnish rebellion.
+Thus, in the beginning of the war, General roda Voysk Friedrich Wilhelm von Buxhoeveden, with permission of the tsar, imposed an oath of fealty on Finland, in which Russia would honour Finland's Lutheran faith, the Diet of Finland, and the Finnish estates as long as the Finns would remain loyal to the Russian imperial crown.
 The oath also dubbed anyone person who gave aid to the Swedish or Finnish armies a rebel.

+The cession of Finland to the Russian Empire in 1809 represented a significant and bitter loss for the Kingdom of Sweden.
+For more than six centuries, Finland had formed an integral part of the Swedish realm, providing both manpower and strategic depth.
+Finnish participation was instrumental in Sweden's ascent to great-power status during the seventeenth century, when the Swedish Empire expanded across the Baltic region.

+In the eighteenth century and by the early nineteenth century, however, Sweden had entered a period of relative decline.
+The kingdom was economically weakened, regarded as one of the poorer states of Europe, and its political administration was often characterised by corruption and inefficiency.
+The geopolitical crisis leading to the Finnish War (1808–1809) arose chiefly from Sweden's refusal to accede to the Continental System - Napoleon Bonaparte's economic blockade against Britain - despite the combined diplomatic pressure of both Napoleon and Emperor Alexander I of Russia.